pop-xf/json-schemas/README.md

 ### `observable_names` (required, *type: array of string*)

-Array of $M$ names identifying each observable.
+Array of $M$ names identifying each observable $O_m$.
 Must be an array of unique, non-empty strings, with at least one entry.

 Example: